iovisor/bcc/INSTALL.md

 ## Ubuntu - Binary

-The stable and the nightly packages are built for Ubuntu Xenial (16.04) and Ubuntu Artful (17.10).
+The stable and the nightly packages are built for Ubuntu Xenial (16.04), Ubuntu Artful (17.10) and Ubuntu Bionic (18.04).
 The steps are very straightforward, no need to upgrade the kernel or compile from source!

 **Stable and Signed Packages**